hc-tcg/hc-tcg/README.md

 npm run docker-dev          # start the docker development image
 ```

 By default, the client is hosted on port 3002.
+This image will automatically setup postgresql for you.
 </details>